 This hurt her feelings a bit, but she understood.

 They had started a business relationship and so it would end.
 His parents were dead and so that meant he no longer needed her for information on them.

 “Okay,” she whispered quietly, nodding her head, about to cry for fear of not seeing him again.

 She stood for a moment hoping that she would have some final words to say to him, but they wouldn’t come.

-And so she picked up the pensieve and simply said, “Guards.”
+And so she picked up the pensieve and simply called out, “Guards.”

 The door was opened to her and she walked out, never intending to return again.

 She thanked them for the time they allowed and for not interrupting when she knew they could have.
 They weren’t normally gracious.
 The guards of Azkaban did not pity prisoners under any circumstances.

 Draco would learn many things in prison.

 He learned how long he could go without speaking.
 He learned that the best way to escape prison life was to sleep or daydream.
 He learned how to alter memories by reliving them in his mind and then changing them to how he wished things would’ve played out.
 He learned the best way to deal with other prisoners was to avoid eye contact so he wouldn’t really see them.